Saturday, September 27, 2025

 Con #2 ("possible undesirable effects on stability") is also true for all systems.
 Take, for instance, the new concept of hydraulic operated fins on the outside of the hull.
 I say "new" because anti-roll tanks of various types have been around for over 150 years.
 And, yes, there have been a few incidents of undesirable stability (can't find them on Google, but can imagine it happening).
 But when hydraulic operated fins have been around for 150 years, there will be the same or maybe more incidents.
 Why?
 Hydraulic gizmos on boats (just like electric gizmos) fail given time.
 If the fins freeze in the wrong position, or get 180 degrees out of sync, there will be an incident.** So Con #2 also applies to all systems.

 Con #4 (the "possibly noisy" claim) is likely based on someone's imaginary perception of what a partially filled tank of water would sound like (in a thin steel tank?)
 First, when a powerboat is in operation the engine noise generally covers up the sound of liquid moving in a remote tank, at least in boats under 60 feet.
 To the operator, the "noise" would be like that generated by the bow wake or water tanks.
 Have you ever heard anyone say that their boat is really noisy because of the splashing water in their water tank?
+Or their bow wave is really noisy?
 Based on the experience of millions of boaters, I would change "possibly noisy" to "implausibly noisy."
 Certainly not a noisy as running a generator to operate a gyro stabilizer system.
 (The NA ignores the noise issue for the gyro system).
 And the majority of those dragging paravanes also note that there is a humming from the cable that it transferred throughout the boat.
 The "cure" seems to be having a section of chain connected to the paravane, thereby reducing harmonics by increasing drag and fuel usage.
 (The NA also ignores the noise and snag issues for the paravane system).

 I should speak a little bit about "sloshing" because an anti-roll bag differs from a tank.
 The "slosh effect" is a real thing and can be a problem, though not as big of a problem as is often stated.
 Here is some info if you want to nerd out about the slosh effect.
 It should be noted that "slosh" is both a noun and a verb.
 We can have the verb (i.e., the slosh effect) without the noun (i.e., the slosh sound).
 How?
 The slosh sound is generated by the interaction of the liquid with the atmosphere.
 If there is no interaction, there is no sound.
 Think about trying to hold on to a big water balloon as it squirms around in your hand.
 The water moves back and forth inside, but there is no slosh sound because the water balloon contains no air.
 That is one advantage of an antiroll bag over an antiroll tank.
 Of course, if one can soundproof an engine compartment one can soundproof an antiroll tank or bag.